Finnoy Travel - Travel Stories and Reviews

 Cost is a primary determinant of people's expectations.
 Consequently, we have evaluated a reasonable expense for Finnair's short-haul business class experience.

-Based on our experience, we believe that an extra charge of 250 euros on top of an Economy Light ticket would be a reasonable price for a one-way short-haul business class journey.
-This amount adequately covers the additional services provided and includes a modest premium for business-class travel.
+Based on our experience, we believe an extra charge of 250 euros on top of an Economy Light ticket would be a reasonable price for a one-way short-haul business class journey.
+This amount adequately covers the additional services and includes a modest premium for business-class travel.
 Unfortunately, Finnair's business-class pricing is often higher.
 A standard economy class return flight to Reykjavik is priced at around 300 euros.
 The same flight in business class costs much more.
 We opine that the most cost-effective methods to experience business class would be to use points, Avios, or purchase a business class upgrade.
 That way, the price for your business class ticket doesn't become overly burdensome.
 Buying business class tickets directly is seldom cost-effective.

 Common Questions